fatemeshafiee/oai-cn5g-nwdaf/README.md

 #### 4.2.1 Test Analytics Info API

-You can also run the `cli` in order to test the Analytics Info Api by following the steps below:
+You can run the `cli` in order to test the Analytics Info Api by following the steps below:

 ```bash
 # make sure you get out of oai-nwdaf/cli repository